 UDT: Breaking the Data Transfer Bottleneck

-UDT is an application level data transport protocol for emerging distributed data intensive applications over wide area high-speed networks.
-UDT uses UDP to transfer bulk data and it has its own reliability control and congestion control mechanisms.
-This new protocol is not only for private or QoS-enabled links, but also for shared networks.
-Furthermore, UDT is also a highly configurable framework that can accommodate various congestion control algorithms.
-(Presentation: PPT 311KB)
+UDT is a reliable UDP based application level data transport protocol for distributed data intensive applications over wide area high-speed networks.
+UDT uses UDP to transfer bulk data with its own reliability control and congestion control mechanisms.
+The new protocol can transfer data at a much higher speed than TCP does.
+UDT is also a highly configurable framework that can accommodate various congestion control algorithms.
+(Presentation: PPT 450KB / Poster: PDF 435KB )

 Key Features